bitsofcotton/p0/README.md

 P0 calculates left differential by periodical one.
 To vanish right hand differential, we take sum of each range on next step vector.
 Whether this works well or not depends on left hand side distribution.

 # Tips
-Even this suppose only some statistical condition, we need input to pseudo continuous one that to be made by lebesgue integrate and so on.
-So after then, we can collect original predicted ones. p0n is formal laurent series essential point hack, if not both side is essential, multiply inverse condition works well, otherwise, the essential point hack enforces them into north pole near defined region.
+northPole class is formal laurent series essential point hack, if not both side is essential, P0D works well, otherwise, the essential point hack enforces them into north pole near the defined region.

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing